 - Learn about self-determination, self-advocacy, and understand their IEP.

 For more information about WAT, contact:

 - The assigned WAT teacher at your school

 - Your special education teacher

-- Your employment and transition representative
+- Your employment and transition representative (high school only)

 - Career and Transition Services at 571-423-4150